 - Native English and ESL speakers – Do you wish to increase overall speech clarity or overcome a habit of rushed delivery?

-If so, this CD series will help you improve your diction when conducting the mass.
+If so, this training aid will help you improve your diction when conducting the mass.

 Variety of English

 The voice coach uses Standard Neutral English.
 This can best be described as a ‘softer’ variety of British Received Pronunciation (the Queen’s English).
 In short, it sounds less ‘over the top’ than RP but will be perceived as ‘good English’ anywhere in the world.
 It is known for its clarity and blends naturally with any ESL accent.

 This 57 page booklet gives you a printed copy of the key words and mass script for use with the audio tracks.
 It also outlines all English sounds and how to identify your sound ‘errors’.
 It provides techniques for changing pace and pronunciation clarity.

 You get ‘listen and repeat’ practice with key words in the mass before moving on to the mass itself.
 The key words selected occur frequently in the mass or are typically difficult for those with accent issues.
 Each word is presented leaving a gap for it to be repeated out loud.

 The mass script is presented twice, in different modes.
 In both cases, the goal is to listen and then mimic what is heard as precisely as possible.